 |How much is a ticket to X?||Wie viel kostet eine Fahrkarte nach X?|

-- InterCity-Express (ICE) – Pronounced I-C-E like the German alphabet - not "ice" like frozen water - these are the high-speed, long-distance train that crisscross the country and into neighboring EU countries.
+- InterCity-Express (ICE) – Pronounced I-C-E like the German alphabet - not "ice" like frozen water - these are the high-speed, long-distance trains that crisscross the country and into neighboring EU countries

 - EuroCity (EC) – International long-distance trains